Dave2ooo/oebb-monitor/README.md

 # oebb-monitor

-This ÖBB monitor shows you the live departure times of your desired train, tram or bus station in your Homeassistant Dashboard.
+This oebb-monitor shows you the live departure times of your desired train, tram or bus station in your Homeassistant Dashboard.
 You can  specify a destination station to only see the connections you need.

 ![image](https://user-images.githubusercontent.com/71500391/218267029-6c6f41e5-1109-4f6f-8117-bfa696efd8d4.png)

 ## 1 Overview
-This ÖBB monitor is basically a webpage which fetches data from [Scotty](https://fahrplan.oebb.at/bin/query.exe/en?) and displays it nicely.
+This oebb-monitor is basically a webpage which fetches data from [Scotty](https://fahrplan.oebb.at/bin/query.exe/en?) and displays it nicely.
 After cloning this repository into Homeassistant, the webpage can easily be displayed using the **Webpage card** in the Homeassistant Dashboard.

 In order to fetch the data from Scotty you will need to have a CORS server running.
 This CORS server will be run by node.js using a terminal.